In conversation with the umpire who upset Monica Seles in the 1992 Wimbledon final

 Yet when Gangji was placed in charge of the showpiece match by Wimbledon officials, he made it clear that he would take a stand against the loud grunting, or some would say screaming noises, offered up by Seles every time she stuck the ball.

-In this exclusive interview with Tennis365 as he worked on the UK Pro League event, Gangji runs through a story that he tells in wonderfully detailed fashion.
+In this exclusive interview with Tennis365 as he worked on the UK Pro League event, Sultan runs through that occasion on the Centre Court and his remarkable career in tennis:

 1992 Wimbledon Women's SF: